railsuser2014/openobject-doc-book-en/source/features/networks.rst

 Networks
 ========

-Open ERP has modules to help you to manages and maintain your IT infrastructure.
+Open ERP has modules to help you to manage and maintain your IT infrastructure.
 You can manage your softwares, licences, hardwares, waranties and control interventions on the different components.
 Each components can be linked together to design your network infrastructure.